Q2 Planning Your Presentation

 Design: This refers to the array of ideas, stories, words, images, and elements such as animation and transitions that are arranged in a presentation.

-Dynamic: Dynamic is characterized by constant change, activity, or progress.
+Dynamic: This is characterized by constant change, activity, or progress.

 Play the Vocabulary Game to practice the Key Vocabulary.